larsensong/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 * [GCC 4.8.4](https://gcc.gnu.org/gcc-4.8/) - Compiler that  used

-* [Python 3.4](https://www.python.org/download/releases/3.4.0/) - Python version that is  Used
+* [Python 3.4](https://www.python.org/download/releases/3.4.0/) - Python version that is  Used.

 ## :warning: Prerequisites